Quiri/quiri.github.io/_posts/2015-08-22-start-h2o-on-hadoop-from-r.md

 Chunk 3 does let the water out of your bath and clean it.
 `yarn application -kill ` may vary depending on your system.
-This also delete h2o hdfs derectory and h2o_msg.txt for the next time.
+This also deletes h2o hdfs derectory and h2o_msg.txt for the next time.

 ### Codes
-The whole codes are available from [here](https://github.com/yukiegosapporo/2015-08-22-start-h2o-on-hadoop-from-r)
+The full codes are available from [here](https://github.com/yukiegosapporo/2015-08-22-start-h2o-on-hadoop-from-r)